 Christmas is hurried, there’s no doubt about that.
 For this reason, Christmas at the Thomas-Ewing household starts early.
 We love Christmastime and we start planning and executing earlier than most.
-We’ve been mocked, scolded, and laughed at for being early birds, but life is too short to not do what you love.
+Most of these 18 Holiday Cookies, Squares, and Bars are made in our home every December!

-If you think about it, Christmas only comes once a year, and if you’re lucky, you’ll get to live to celebrate at least 80 of them.
+If you think about it, Christmas only comes once a year, so start prepared 18 of the Best Holiday Cookies, Squares, and Bars right now!
+Ha!
+Think about it – if you’re lucky, you’ll get to live to celebrate at least 80 of them.
 The first 18 or so, you really don’t have much control over.
 Mom and dad take care of everything – they decide what ornaments go on the tree, when the tree goes up, how much to spend on decorations, and what food will be prepared, etc.

 The last 20 years or so of your life, Christmastime is still joyous, but you might not have the desire or the energy to celebrate Christmas the way you wish too.
 The kids are grown up and gone; no doubt celebrating Christmas was their spouses and their own kids.
 You may have retired and may have moved into a smaller, more manageable home and may not have room for lots of decorations.
 Who knows what the future holds!?

 So, in essence then, you get about 40 years to do Christmas your way.
 And, I don’t know about you, but I intend to make every single one of those Christmases count and mean something.
 That’s why we put up the tree and decorate in full force on November 12th every year.